Frequently Asked Questions

 - What if I need more time to select a funeral home?

-- What if I want an autopsy, but the Medical Examiner doesn't want to do one?
+- What if I want an autopsy, but the Medical Examiner has determined that a forensic autopsy is not warranted?

 - Where can I get help with clean up of the residence after a death?